BALaka-18/rake_new2/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] No, because they aren't needed
 - [ ] No, because I need help

-## Added to documentation / readme?
+## Added to documentation / readme or updated requirements.txt(if needed)?

 - [ ] Changed documentation in readme
 - [ ] No documentation needed
+- [ ] Updated requirements.txt